react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

 ### Each navigator keeps its own navigation history

-For example, when you press the back button when inside a screen in a nested stack navigator, it'll go back to the previous screen inside the nested stack even if there's another navigator as the parent.
+For example, when you press the back button of a stack navigator nested within another navigator, it will go to the previous screen of the closest ancestor navigator, for which in this case it is the stack navigator.

 ### Each navigator has its own options